Equity Framework- Social Locations

 Equity Framework > Social Locations

 Each person holds a specific place in the world based on the social settings in which they live.
 Social locations are dynamic and shaped by relative position in social structures.
+Multiple factors affect social location, privilege and oppression can be experienced simultaneously.
 Social determinants of health are social and economic conditions in which people are born, grow, work, live, and age.
 These factors can influence health and well-being outcomes [1].

 The term intersectionality was first created by Kimberlé Crenshaw.
 It is rooted in Black feminist activism.
 Intersectionality is a way to understand that multiple forms of inequality or disadvantage compound themselves and create barriers [4].